ent/ent/doc/website/blog/2021-09-02-ent-extension-api.md

 And what about you?
 Do you have an idea for a useful Ent extension?
 I hope this post demonstrated that with the new Extension API, it is not a difficult task.

 Have questions?
 Need help with getting started?
-Feel free to [join our Slack channel](https://entgo.io/docs/slack/).
+Feel free to join our [Discord server](https://discord.gg/qZmPgTE6RX) or [Slack channel](https://entgo.io/docs/slack/).

 :::note For more Ent news and updates:

 - Subscribe to our [Newsletter](https://www.getrevue.co/profile/ent)
 - Follow us on [Twitter](https://twitter.com/entgo_io)
 - Join us on #ent on the [Gophers Slack](https://entgo.io/docs/slack)
+- Join us on the [Ent Discord Server](https://discord.gg/qZmPgTE6RX)

 :::